Arachni/arachni/README.md

 #### Available plugins

-Plugins add extra functionality to the system in a modular fashion, this way the core remains lean and makes it easy for anyone to arbitrary functionality.
+Plugins add extra functionality to the system in a modular fashion, this way the core remains lean and makes it easy for anyone to add arbitrary functionality.

 - ReScan  (`rescan`)-- It uses the AFR report of a previous scan to extract the sitemap in order to avoid a redundant crawl.